 [I]t happens that this theme [of Rousseau’s Essay]…tells us in a text what a text is, it tells us in writing what writing is, in Rousseau’s writing what Jean-Jacques’s desire, etc. If we consider…that there is nothing outside the text our ultimate justification would be the following: the concept of the supplement and the theory of writing designate textuality…en abyme…[and] the structural necessity of the abyss will be gradually constituted in our reading….
 The concept of the supplement is a sort of a blind spot….
 It is contained in the transformation of the language it designates, in the regulated exchanges between Rousseau and history.
 (OG, 162–63)

 We have noted that Derrida introduces “Il n’y a pas de hors-texte” with a double rejection.
 To “double” a text is merely to give back to the author or reader what is already on the page.
 To “transgress” the text to a meaning signified outside it, if that means “outside of writing in general,” is “illegitimate.”
 It breaks the rules to invoke what lies outside of writing “in the sense that we give here to that word,” he notes.
-In reading Rousseau on sexual and linguistic “supplements” Derrida says he is “closely dependent on general propositions that we have elaborated above”—particularly in Of Grammatology’s first seventy pages, I would surmise.
+In reading Rousseau on sexual and linguistic “supplements,” Derrida says he is “closely dependent on general propositions that we have elaborated above”—particularly in Of Grammatology’s first seventy pages, I would surmise.
 That is the stage at which he prepared the ground for extending the application of “writing,” with arche-writing as the limiting point at which conceptual specificity disappears entirely.
 And that, I think, helps to explain why, when we followed the “guiding line of his treatment of Rousseau’s “dangerous supplement,” we discovered something quite startling.
 Derrida appears to mean just what Spivak’s “mis-translation” would have said he does.
 He says that there is nothing towards which we can make a significant movement of reference.
 And now Derrida varies his imagery.
 Nature “escapes the text”—it has already flown the coop.
 We are faced not only with an injunction never to “break the rules” of what lies within writing’s business, but also with an apparent declaration of the non-existence of what we had thought to aim at:

 [I]n what one calls the real life of these existences “of flesh and bone,” beyond….
 Rousseau’s text, there has never been anything but writing; there have never been anything but supplements,…the “real”…being added only while taking on meaning from a trace and from an invocation of the supplement, etc. … [W]e have read, in the text, that the absolute present, Nature, that which words like “real mother” name, have always already escaped, have never existed; that what opens meaning and language is writing as the disappearance of natural presence.
 (OG, 59)